zebrunner/mcloud-ios/README.md

 ```

 * Provide required arguments during setup
-  > [Optional] It is recommended to enable Zebrunner [LaunchAgent]((https://www.launchd.info/)) to start/stop services automatically for connected/disconnected device.

 * <b>Important!</b> Everytime you create new Simulator(s) via XCode you have to run `authorize-simulator` command to authorize it and add new line into devices.txt to whitelist
 ```
 ./zebrunner.sh authorize-simulator
 ```
-  > it is enough to run `authorize-simulator` command at once after generating multiply simulators
+  > it is enough to run `./zebrunner.sh authorize-simulator` command at once after generating multiply simulators

 ## License
 Code - [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0)